niteshseram/TicTacToe/README.md

 # TicTacToe
 It is a simple Tic Tac Toe game.
-It is simple game I made to learn more about React Native.
+It is a simple game that I made to learn more about React Native.